Travel Insurance and Safety Tips for Visitors to Vietnam

 For non-urgent care, the Family Medical Practice runs well-regarded clinics in Da Nang, Hanoi, and Ho Chi Minh City.
 As well, SOS International operates clinics in Vung Tau, Hanoi, and Ho Chi Minh City that offer good quality care and English speaking staff.

-Staying Safe and Healthy in Vietnam
+Staying Safe and Healthy When Visiting in Vietnam

 The tap water in Vietnam is non-potable.
 As such, visitors should only drink bottled or sterilized water.
 Ice cubes and food washed with tap water should similarly be avoided.
 This includes raw fruits and vegetables, like salads and smoothies.
 The old traveler’s adage “Boil it, peel it, cook it, or forget it” applies to eating and drinking in Vietnam.